9seconds/mtg/README.md

 Version 1.0 breaks compatibility with previous versions so please read this chapter carefully:

 1. mtg now uses subcommands.
 Please use `mtg run` instead of just `mtg` to run a proxy.
-2. Options which set host and port separately were removed in a favor of fused host:port options.
+2. Options which set host and port separately were removed in a favor of fused `host:port` options.
 3. Own stats server was removed.
 Prometheus endpoint is moved to default stats endpoint.
 4. It is possible to connect to this proxy only with a secret which was used to run it.
 So, no backward compatibility of clients.
+5. Multiplexing involves connectivity with middle proxies and involves the most complex code path of this proxy.
+To avoid potential bugs, we still recommend using direct mode.